DESI DR1 Ly$\alpha$ 1D power spectrum: Validation of estimators: Methods

 where $\mathbf{C}_i$ is the estimated covariance matrix for realization $i$, and $p_\mathrm{ref}$ is the reference power spectrum.
 The latter is the analytically calculated power spectrum for the optimal estimator, as both are naturally in velocity configuration \cite{karacayliOptimal1DLy2020}.
 However, the FFT estimator is constructed in wavelength configuration, and the conversion from velocity to wavelength configuration introduces slight biases.
 So, $p_\mathrm{ref}$ instead needs to be measured from mocks for the FFT measurement.

-These $\chi^2$ values are inherently random, so we use the Kolmogorov–Smirnov test (KS test) to determine whether our sample of $\chi^2$ values is drawn from a $\chi^2$ probability distribution with a given number of degrees of freedom $\chi^2(\nu)$.
+These $\chi^2$ values are inherently random, drawn from an ``empirical" distribution with an underlying cumulative distribution function (CDF): $F(\chi^2)$.
+We will compare this to a theoretical distribution using the Kolmogorov-Smirnov (KS) test.
+The KS test is a nonparametric test that does not require any assumptions about $F(\chi^2)$ when comparing it against other probability distributions.
+It can reject the chosen null hypothesis if the p-value is below a specified threshold.
+Typically, this threshold is set to 0.05, balancing the trade-off between false negatives and false positives.
+We show below that this remains a reasonable threshold for detecting a few percent biases with $95\%$ efficiency.

+Our theoretical distribution is a $\chi^2$ probability distribution with the given number of degrees of freedom of the data vector, $\nu$.
+Let us denote the CDF of this distribution as $G(\chi^2)$.
+We adopt the one-sided KS test with the following: \begin{itemize} \item \textbf{Null hypothesis:} Results are unbiased, and errors are correctly estimated or overestimated, $F(\chi^2)\geq G(\chi^2)$. \item \textbf{Alternative hypothesis:} Results are biased, or errors are underestimated, $F(\chi^2) < G(\chi^2)$ for some $\chi^2$. \end{itemize} We reject the null hypothesis (therefore fail the validation test) if the KS test yields a p-value less than 0.05.
+This is similar to goodness-of-fit tests, where higher p-values indicate a better fit.
+Due to computational time limitations in analysis, we generate \numMocks\ independent realizations, which limits the power of the KS test.

-We are mainly concerned with underestimated errors, since they can lead to false confidence in results and false conclusions.
-To devise a test against this, we hypothesize that values in our calculated $\chi^2$ sample tend to be less than those drawn from the $\chi^2(\nu)$ distribution; in other words, we hypothesize that errors are either correctly estimated or overestimated.
-We reject this hypothesis if the KS test yields a p-value less than 0.05.
-Due to computational time limitations in analysis, we generate \numMocks\ independent realizations, which limits the power of this test.
-Our p-value threshold of 0.05 sets an upper limit of a 95\% success ratio, even if our method is unbiased.
-To understand how effective this choice of p-value is against a possible global bias factor on covariance, we run 10,000 numerical trials, where we generate \numMocks\ random numbers from the $\chi^2(\nu=1035)$ distribution in each trial.
-We find that we can rule out a 2.85\% bias in 80\% of the trials and a 3.75\% bias in 95\% of the trials with these choices.
-A smaller p-value of $0.01$ would reduce the chance of false rejection of unbiased scenarios but would require a bias as large as 3.69\% to rule it out in 80\% of the trials.
-In contrast, a larger p-value of $0.1$ can rule out a 2.41\% bias in 80\% of the trials, but with a higher chance of false negatives in unbiased scenarios.
+We first note that our p-value threshold of 0.05 sets an upper bound of 95\% on the true-positive rate, even when the null hypothesis holds (p-values are uniformly distributed between zero and one in this case).
+We run numerical trials to further understand how effective this choice of p-value is against a possible global bias factor on covariance.
+We run 10,000 numerical trials, where we generate \numMocks\ random numbers from the $\chi^2(\nu=1035)$ distribution in each trial.
+We find that, with these choices, we can rule out a 2.85\% bias in 80\% of trials and a 3.75\% bias in 95\% of trials.
+In other words, there remains at least $5\%$ chance to falsely pass the validation test even though the distribution was biased by a few percent.
+A smaller p-value of $0.01$ would reduce the chance of falsely rejecting the null hypothesis but would require a bias as large as 3.69\% to rule it out in 80\% of the trials.
+In contrast, a larger p-value of $0.1$ can rule out a 2.41\% bias in 80\% of trials, but at the cost of a higher chance of falsely rejecting (failing) the null hypothesis (validation test).
+The most effective way to improve the KS test is to increase the number of mocks, which we leave to future work.